loevgaard/SyliusBrandPlugin/README.md

 * Make requests:

-   (`GET` requests indexing/showing resources shown here, see `tests/Controller/*ApiTest.php` to discover more details about how to communicate with API and create `BrandImages` with actual files)
+   (`GET` requests indexing/showing resources shown here as an example, see `tests/Controller/*ApiTest.php` to discover more details about creating/updating/removing brand-related resources, creating new products with brand attached to it, uploading image files for `BrandImages` via API)

    To Brands admin API: